 If the thought of the bear going over the mountain to see what he could see, or the five little ducks that left mama duck to go over the hills and far away sends you into a bit of a funk, this is for you.
 If you think Mary and her little lamb should follow Old King Cole and the Duke of York’s men up the hill and ring-a-ring-a-rosie themselves right down the Pied Piper’s hole along with Yankee Doodle and that woman from Banbury Cross, then you’ll want to read this.*

 Brain-child of Alan Glass, Ed Jordan â€“ with three daughters between them – and Paul Choritz, Beautiful creatures is a South African inspiration envisioned when Glass found himself being driven steadily insane by rehashed children’s music.
-With full adult-style musical instruments, and decent lyrics there are no annoying one-line repetitions (the pelican’s beak holds more than his belly can, anyone?)
+With full adult-style musical instruments and equipment like the ones at Bring in the Noise, and decent lyrics there are no annoying one-line repetitions (the pelican’s beak holds more than his belly can, anyone?)

 The African influence stretches from the music and lyrics to choral language used, from upbeat energetic tracks through to the final four lullaby songs.
 Perfect for the bath to bed routine – although they do have a whole bed time routine album too â€“ the music traverses the wild plains of Africa, introducing children to a wide variety of animals.